Terms of business

 1.0 Applicable law

-1.1 This engagement with you is governed by, and should be construed in accordance with English law.
-Each party agrees that the courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement and any matter arising from it on any basis.
+1.1 Our standard terms and conditions of business are governed by, and should be construed in accordance with English law.
+Each party agrees that the courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it on any basis.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.

 2.0 Client identification

 2.1 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
 If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with the engagement.

 3.1 In some circumstances we may receive commissions or other benefits for introductions to other professionals or in respect of transactions which we arrange for you.